 AIChE © 2006.
 All rights reserved.
 Reproduction for non-commercial, educational purposes is encouraged.
 However, reproduction for the purpose of resale by anyone other than CCPS is strictly prohibited.
-Contact us at ccps_beacon@aiche.org or 212-591-7319
+Contact us at ccps\beacon@aiche.org or 212-591-7319

-The Beacon is usually available in Arabic, Chinese, Dutch, English, French, German, Gujarati, Hebrew, Hindi, Italian, Japanese, Korean, Portuguese, Spanish, Swedish, and Thai.
+The Beacon is usually available in Arabic, Chinese, Dutch, English, French, German, Gujarati, Hebrew, Hindi, Italian, Japanese, Korean, Portuguese, Spanish, Swedish and Thai.
+Circle No. 103 on p.
+63 for a free electronic subscription to the Beacon.